Genne23v/my-button-ssg/README.md

 `node my-button.js -i .\Sherlock-Holmes-Selected-Stories\` Which will generate __HTML__ files for the __Sherlock-Holmes-Selected-Stories directory__ into the __/dist__ folder.

+or if you are using macOS or UNIX use forward slashes `node my-button.js -i ./Sherlock-Holmes-Selected-Stories/`

 **NOTE:** HTML files markdown syntax will be bold

 `node my-button.js -c ssg-config.json` Will read the input and language options from the specified config file.